pengkang12/pengkang12.github.io/_pages/about.md

 ---
 Brief Biography
 ====
-I am a final-year Ph.D. candidate at [Department of Computer science](https://cs.utsa.edu/), the University of Texas at San Antonio.
-My research interests include Microservices, Stream processing(Apache spark and Apache storm), and Machine Learning with system.
+I am a final-year Ph.D. candidate in the [Department of Computer science](https://cs.utsa.edu/) at the University of Texas at San Antonio, where I have the fortune of being advised by Dr. [Palden Lama](http://www.cs.utsa.edu/~plama/).
+My research interests lies at the intersection of Microservices, stream processing(using Apache spark and Apache storm), and machine learning with systems.